MichaelCurrin/os-genesis/docs/usage.md

 # Usage

+Run commands from the repo root.

-Commands are defined in [Makefile](/Makefile).
-See that file for more detailed commands or run:
+Commands are defined in the [Makefile](/https://github.com/MichaelCurrin/os-genesis/blob/master/Makefile).
+See that file for more detailed commands, or run the help command:

 ```sh
 $ make help
 ```

 ## Manage packages

-When setting up a new system, run the install command.
+Install packages:

 ```sh
 $ make install
 ```

-Later, run the upgrade command.
+This is useful on a new system or after making changes to the shell files of what should be installed.

+Upgrade packages:

 ```sh
 $ make upgrade